Bringing data minimization to digital wallets at scale with general-purpose zero-knowledge proofs

-In its simplest form, the certificate-based approach sends the attestation directly to the relying party, which then checks the validity of the corresponding digital signature.
-Yet, providing the entire certificate to the relying party reveals a significant amount of information that is not strictly necessary for the verification in the given context~\citep{hardman2020zkpsavvy, brands2000rethinking,lioy2006pki}.
-This includes identity attributes that the relying party does not require for their workflow.
-Moreover, for instance, the value of the digital signature on a digital certificate represents a unique identifier that can be used to track individuals whenever they use the certificate -- a ``super cookie''~\citep{evernym2020credentials}.
-Anonymous credentials resolve this problem by enabling users to present their certificates in a data-minimal way~\citep{chaum1985security,brands2000rethinking,camenisch2001efficient,backes2005anonymous}.
-Users reveal only selected information derived from the credential that is indispensable for the respective purpose, while maintaining cryptographic verifiability.
-This can be achieved with \acp{zkp}, which allow a prover to convince a verifier of a mathematical statement without conveying any information apart from the statement's validity~\citep{goldwasser1989knowledge}. \acp{zkp} can be used, for instance, to confirm that a presented attribute is part of a credential issued by a certain institution without having to reveal the value of the digital signature~\citep{hardman2020zkpsavvy}.
-Currently, several digital wallet projects are already using digital wallets that handle multiple of these anonymous credentials and generate the corresponding \acp{zkp}~\citep{linux2022aries,sartor2022ux}.
+\textbf{Anonymous credentials} resolve the above-mentioned privacy issues arising from unique cryptographic information by enabling users to present their attestations in a data-minimal way~\citep{chaum1985security,brands2000rethinking,camenisch2001efficient,kaaniche2020privacy,kakvi2023sokanonymouscredentials}.
+Users reveal only selected information derived from their digital certificate that is indispensable for the respective purpose; while maintaining cryptographic verifiability.
+In particular, anonymous credentials aim to avoid the presence of unique cryptographic identifiers in interactions between users and relying parties and, therefore, provide unlinkability -- at least beyond linkability through the identity attributes the verifier requests.
+This can be achieved with \acp{zkp}, which allow a prover to convince a verifier of a statement without conveying any information apart from the statement's validity~\citep{goldwasser1989knowledge,camenisch2002design}. \acp{zkp} can be used, for instance, to confirm that a presented identity attribute is part of a certificate issued by a certain institution without having to reveal the value of the digital signature~\citep{hardman2020zkpsavvy,feulner2022ticketing}.
+Several digital wallets already support handling multiple of these anonymous credentials and generating the corresponding \acp{zkp}~\citep{linux2022aries,sartor2022ux,gloeckler2023ssiiam}.